The case for Facebook for small business

 Internet usage has surpassed all other forms of media consumption in Australia by a large margin, and Facebook plays a big role in this – it’s the most popular social media site in the country, with 17.1 million users logging on every four weeks.

-So whether it’s to raise brand awareness, drive sales or build a community, Facebook has proven itself as a platform for success for numerous small businesses.
+So whether it’s to raise brand awareness, drive sales or build a community, Facebook advertising for small businesses has proven itself as a platform for success.

-Having access to the largest set of consumer data in the world gives businesses on Facebook the ability to reach their own custom audience – not just a pre-defined audience segment.
-Along with targeting options for age, gender and location, businesses are able to deliver ads based on interests, behaviours or even future purchasing intentions.
-Facebook for Business provides advertising features ranging from Dynamic Ads to targeted Audience Networking.
+Having access to the largest set of consumer data in the world gives businesses on Facebook the ability to reach their own custom Facebook audiences – not just a pre-defined audience segment.
+Along with targeting advertising options for age, gender and location, businesses are able to deliver target ads based on interests, behaviours or even future purchasing intentions.
+Facebook ad targeting for Business provides advertising features ranging from Dynamic Ads to targeted Audience Networking.
 It’s this level of targeting and available data that gives Facebook advertisers across all industries a 0.90% average click-througxh rate (CTR) – effectively increasing their ROI.

 Case study: Jim’s Accountancy